The US Government Shutdown: When Is Personality Shut Out? — January 28, 2019

 Sexual Orientation and Personnel Security — January 17, 2019

-Richard W. Bloom and Jennifer Terry
+Jennifer Terry and Richard W. Bloom

-This interview covers constructs like ‘formations of sexuality’ and sexual orientation in the context of personnel security, especially within Cold War public discourse.
+Dr. Jennifer Terry and IBPP editor Dr. Richard Bloom discuss constructs like ‘formations of sexuality’ and sexual orientation in the context of personnel security, especially within Cold War public discourse.
 As well, a discussion on war, militarism, and medical research.
 Worthy of further exploration in the context of security and intelligence activities and only briefly touched on is the academic area of the history of consciousness.